LAST UPDATED: 21 July 2016

 To replace 'spent' hens, millions of chicks are hatched yearly, of which only half will grow up to lay eggs.
 The other half — approximately 12 million economically 'worthless' day-old male chicks — are either gassed to death or ground up alive.
 Sadly, these baby animals face being discarded regardless of the 'production system' they were born into — cage, barn or free range.

-This video shows what happens to chicks in industrial hatcheries like those throughout Australia.
+This video shows what happens to chicks in industrial hatcheries throughout Australia.

 Easy egg-free baking